jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

+<div style="page-break-after: always;"></div>

 ## Appendix 3: Installation

 Jupyter is basically a big Python application.
 I run it on Windows in Anaconda, which is a pre-packaged installation of Python and various tools.
 Jupyter is one of those tools.

 Anaconda has an interactive prompt, which you can use to start Jupyter, Python, or other programs.
 After the initial installation, you won't need the use the prompt except to run nbdime.

 If you're lucky, someone in your IT department will set this up for you.
 But if not, you can set it up yourself.
-All programs can be installed in single-user mode, and so does not need admin rights.
-Jupyter depends on Anaconda, an implementation of Python.
+All programs can be installed in single-user mode, and so do not need admin rights.

-I didn't mention this earlier, but there are actually 3 different versions of Jupyter Notebooks: the tradition notebook, which has the most features but is deprecated, and I have found it to be unstable; Jupyter Lab, supposedly the way of the future, with many fewer extensions but a cleaner interface; and Jupyter Hub, a multi-user system which I have not used.
+I didn't mention this earlier, but there are actually 3 different versions of Jupyter Notebooks: the tradition notebook, which has the most features but is deprecated, and I have found it to be unstable; Jupyter Lab, supposedly the way of the future, with many fewer extensions but a cleaner interface, and it's what comes with SAS University Edition; and Jupyter Hub, a multi-user system which I have not used.
+There's also another notebook implementation named Zeppelin that supports SAS.

 The instructions below are not guaranteed to work.
 You may have to experiment.